syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 ## Dashboard Two

-Analysis of Changi Airport Airline data.Data displayed in Dashboard Two are artificial as datasets ware obtained from developing a server log generation program in Java.
+Analysis of Changi Airport Airline data.Data displayed in Dashboard Two are artificial as datasets are obtained from developing a server log generation program in Java.

 The purpose of Dashboard Two would be to simulate analysis of data from a server as datasets are generated in near "Real-Time".
 The dashboard visuals here will display some indictors if data anlaysed exceed a certain threshold that has been set.
 An example would be in the event of sudden large amount of flight delays, indicators would be displayed within Dashboard Two.